UT-CHG/BET/doc/examples/example_rst_files/validation.rst

 Example: Validation
 ============================================

-We will wailk through the following `example
+We will walk through the following `example
 <https://github.com/UT-CHG/BET/blob/master/examples/validationExample/linearMap.py>`_.
 This 2D linear example shows that geometrically distinct QoI can recreate a probability measure on the input parameter space